VEINHORN/ScrollGalleryView/README.md

 | Hide thumbnails | `.withHiddenThumbnails(false)` | Hide scroll view container with thumbnails on the bottom of screen |
 | Hide thumbnails on click | `.hideThumbnailsOnClick(true)` | Hide scroll view container with thumbnails when you click on main image area |

+### Adding listeners

+*ScrollGalleryView* supports adding listeners for events like: image click, long image click, changed page.
+More details you can find in [separate doc](docs/event-listeners.md).

 ## Sample application

 The sample application published on Google Play.